List of Rehabs in Arkansas

 But many people cannot afford private health insurance due to its high costs.
-Thankfully, the state helps those who don't qualify for traditional Medicaid yet cannot afford private coverage.
-Through the federal exchange marketplace, these residents can apply for a subsidy towards certain private health insurance policies.
+Thankfully, the state helps those who don’t qualify for traditional Medicaid yet cannot afford private coverage.
+These residents can apply for a subsidy towards certain private health insurance policies through the federal exchange marketplace.
 This can put health insurance within reach.

 - Arkansas Blue Cross Blue Shield

 - Health Advantage